-Organizations that are new to the onboarding process, as well as those that are seeking to improve that area of their Human Resource process, have to understand the different phases of onboarding.
+Organizations that are new to the onboarding process and those seeking to improve that area of their Human Resource process must understand the different onboarding phases.

-This way, they can effectively map out clear strategies to engage job candidates as well as increase the new hire retention rate.
-Knowing the phases of onboarding better will also allow them to help their employees when it comes to adapting the practices within the organization.
+This way, they can effectively map out clear strategies to engage job candidates and increase the new hire retention rate.
+Knowing the onboarding phases better will also allow them to help their employees adopt the practices within the organization.

 It typically starts as soon as the candidate agrees to the job offer.
 It goes on until the new hire’s first day on the job.
 Take note that the pre-onboarding process is critical for every job candidate.
 After all, it is during this time when they are most uncertain of what to expect.

 Misunderstandings or miscommunications, no matter how small, can make candidates doubtful about their decision to be part of your organization.
-Then again, when these candidates are properly managed and updated on the developments of the organization, they become more excited about joining the team.
+Then again, when these candidates are properly managed and updated on the organization’s developments, they become more excited about joining the team.

-In addition, you may send them documents or videos that give ideas on how the organization works, as well as how the first day of work tends to commence.
+In addition, you may send them documents or videos that give ideas on how the organization works and how the first day of work tends to commence.

 Their first day of work has to be simple.
 During the orientation process, you can help them understand your culture better.
-You can also show them how the practices in your organization are aligned with the culture.
+You can also show them how your organization’s practices align with the culture.

-You can also talk about topics such as attendance, time off, payroll, and medical insurance policies.
-If necessary, you can even direct them to the cafeteria, clinic, parking area, and other facilities in your office building.
+You can also discuss attendance, time off, payroll, and medical insurance policies.
+You can even direct them to the cafeteria, clinic, parking area, and other facilities in your office building if necessary.

-Do not forget to introduce them to the rest of the team, as well as the stakeholders.
-At the end of this phase, you may organize a brief meeting with them to ensure that they are well-adjusted and comfortable within your organization.
+Do not forget to introduce them to the rest of the team and the stakeholders.
+At the end of this phase, you may organize a brief meeting with them to ensure they are well-adjusted and comfortable within your organization.

 This one is among the most crucial phases of the onboarding process.
-In fact, it is directly correlated with the success rate of the newly hired employees.
+It is directly correlated with the success rate of newly hired employees.
 If these new hires do not have any formal training, they will not know what they need to do to thrive in your organization.